mkelly9513/OV-Project-One/README.md

 ## Combination - Combine_CNV_Chr_Files.ipynb
 There are many ways to combine the outputs from these chromosome assignments into a whole genome subset, this is just the approach I used.
 It is rough but gets the job done.
 ## Comparisons
+## Amplifcation of super-enhancers - OVCAR_CNV_Comparison_Final.R
+This program takes the combined output of copy number across the genome from all patients as well as a list of super-enhancer overlapping regions and performs a comparison of the amplification of the super-enhancer windows vs the genome via random subsetting.
+This is done using lopping coupled with random window subsets and a one sided t.test comparing SE overlapping windows to the randomly drawn genomic windows.